 Work hands-on in the camp health room with campers ages 4-21, including those with special needs.

-Support campers, staff, and parents, and guide staff in how they interact with others at camp.
+Support campers, staff, and parents, regarding interpersonal, intrapersonal, and behavior concerns at camp.

-Implement all out-of-camp trips.
+Implement all out-of-camp trips and daily transportation to and from camp.
 Work closely with the Assistant Camp Director and Unit Heads to prepare staff for trips

 Pre/Post Camp Counselor